How are we different from other music libraries?

 3. Our music tracks are YouTube safe!

-(Meaning there’s no need for Content ID claims and no Ads will pop up on your YouTube videos)
+(No need for Content ID claims and no copyright strikes.)

 → Naming Convention: ‘Prefix’ & ‘Suffix’